input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-10-network-transport.md

 `ConnectionRequestInvalid` and close the TCP connection.

 The rules for `ConnectionRequestCrossed` are described below in more detail.

+B may choose to check that the host claimed by A matches the host determined by the OS.
+This is intended to prevent denial-of-service attacks, in which A lies about its host address, thereby causing connections to B from that address to be rejected.
+In case the OS-determined host does not match the host calimed by A, B must send `ConnectionRequestHostMismatch` followed by the host which A claimed, the actual numeric host, and the reverse DNS resolved host, each length-prefixed.

 Otherwise, when the endpoint ID is valid and there is no existing TCP connection, it should reply with `ConnectionRequestAccepted` and record in